Being Human2024-11-20T12:39:01-08:00

 With the humanities at its center, it tackles “big questions” about the human condition in times of post-pandemic realities, climate change, rising nationalisms, and shifting academics.
 It promotes experimental research formats, cosmopolitanism and global education, and the power of dialogue across and outside of disciplinary thinking.

-War in the 21st Century
+War and Politics in the 21st Century

 We are all dreaming of a world without wars, yet the political developments of today’s world seem to point in a different direction.
 In this new series of talks and discussions, experts will provide insights in the historical reasons for wars, recent political developments, and possible future strategies of prevention and apeasement.